-- to ensure the Group's ability to continue as a going concern. - to provide an adequate return to shareholders by pricing products and services commensurately with the level of risk.
+• to provide an adequate return to shareholders by pricing products and services commensurately with the level of risk.

 The Group monitors capital on the basis of the carrying amount of equity plus its short-term debt comprised of the Promissory note, less cash and cash equivalents as presented on the face of the statement of financial position.